tsaie79/virtual-kubelet-cmd/README.md

 ```

 # How to execute the multiple jobs in a single pod
 One can mount multiple `configMap` to a single pod, and then execute them within the same pod.
 The commands will be executed parallelly.
 No wait is required.

+Notice that we ask users to use multiple containers to execute multiple jobs.
+Each container is responsible for one job or one volume.

 For example, take the following `pod.yaml` as an example:
 ```yaml